 The Life and Times of John McIntire

-Rebecca Carr, Muskingum 250 Committee Chair and Trustee of Muskingum County History, will share newly discovered information about the early life of John McIntire.
+Rebecca Carr, Muskingum 250 Committee Chair and Muskingum County History Board member, will share newly discovered information about the early life of John McIntire.
 In addition, Rebecca will also speak about his many accomplishments, struggles, and the legacy he has left to the people of Zanesville since his death.
 The lives and legacies of his wife, Sarah McIntire Young, and daughter, Amelia McIntire, will also be discussed.

 View Event →

-Genealogy Event : “Finding Your Ancestor in Early Military Records”
+Genealogy Event : Find Your Ancestor in Early Military Records

 May